novnc/websockify/README.md

 ### Installing websockify

-Download one of the releases or the latest development version, extract it and run `python setup.py install` as root in the directory where you extracted the files.
+Download one of the releases or the latest development version, extract it and run `python3 setup.py install` as root in the directory where you extracted the files.
 Normally, this will also install numpy for better performance, if you don't have it installed already.
 However, numpy is optional.
-If you don't want to install numpy or if you can't compile it, you can edit setup.py and remove the `install_requires=['numpy'],` line before running `python setup.py install`.
+If you don't want to install numpy or if you can't compile it, you can edit setup.py and remove the `install_requires=['numpy'],` line before running `python3 setup.py install`.

 Afterwards, websockify should be available in your path.
 Run `websockify --help` to confirm it's installed correctly.